ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ## Before submitting a merge request

-Although this compilation solution is expected to produce equivalent binaries than the official `compile_*.sh` scripts described in the [main README.md](../README.md#compiling-a-single-program), it is still **mandatory** to test the compilation using `compile_all_plat.sh` **prior to submitting a merge request**.
+Although this compilation solution is expected to produce equivalent binaries as the official `compile_*.sh` scripts described in the [main README.md](../README.md#compiling-a-single-program), it is still **mandatory** to test the compilation using `compile_all_plat.sh` **prior to submitting a merge request**.
-This imply for instance that if your contribution modify dependencies or add a new program, you have to modify the content of `src/programs/src_files`.
+This implies that, if your contribution modifies dependencies or adds a new program, you have to modify the content of `src/programs/src_files`.
 The `src_files` files can be automatically updated by running the script `make_src_files.sh` that is located in the same directory as the main programs.
-Running the script without argument default to running it sequencially for all programs, but that can be too long for the PPPs and it often gets killed.
+Running the script without argument defaults to running it sequentially for all programs, but that can be too long for the PPPs and it often gets killed.
-As a workaround, one can either launch it only for the modified (or new) programs or launch it in parallel for every programs, from `src/programs/`:
+As a workaround, one can either launch it only for the modified (or new) programs or launch it in parallel for all programs, from `src/programs/`:
 ```sh
 for pgm in $(ls *.f90); do ./make_src_files.sh $pgm & done
 ```